You're Probably Thinking About Introversion Wrong. Here's What Everyone Should Know

 Almost exactly a year ago, Cain’s follow-up, Quiet Power, was released.
 The book targets young people trying to navigate the difficulties of growing up and finding themselves with the added complexities (as beautiful as they are difficult) of being introverted.

 When we interviewed Cain last summer, we were curious about why she felt that speaking to the next generation was so important and what she hoped people would take away from the book.
-Her response says it better than we ever could.
+She says it better than we ever could.

 "Quiet" by Susan Cain